 I was raised in a single parent household where love was abundant but money was hard to come by.
 When I was young, I saw my friends who had ‘well-off’ families and I was jealous.
 They drove nice cars, bought cool things and went on exotic vacations.
 They lived a life of excess.

 In contrast, nothing was ever thrown away in my home.
 Everything was used until the last drop, and then the container that it came in was used for something else.
 Off-brand goods filled the shelves, and no brand clothes filled my closet.

 Needless to say: I wanted the life my friends had.

-In order to achieve that, I promised myself from a young age that I was going to make AT LEAST 6 figures a year.
-I studied sorta hard in school and worked odd jobs throughout my teens… then one day when I was just 26 years old something funny happened.
-I achieved my goal!
+In order to achieve that life, I promised myself from a young age that I was going to make AT LEAST 6 figures a year.
+I studied sorta hard in school and worked odd jobs throughout my teens… then one day when I was just 26 years old, something funny happened: I achieved my goal!